tomdohnal/blog-posts/Migrating to SSR: part 2.md

-# Migrating to SSR (Next.js) - part 2/3: WHAT ARE PROS AND CONS OF SSR?
+# Migrating to SSR (Next.js) - part 2/3: IS IT EVEN WORTH IT? 💎
 In this edition of the **migrating React app to server-side rendering (Next.js) mini-series** we'll explore the pros and cons of server-side rendering as opposed to "client-only" single-page apps (and statically generated sites).
 We'll go through the UX, business, and product development perspectives. **You'll learn when you should opt for server-side rendering, when statically generated sites are a better choice and under which circumstances you'll be better off with a "basic" SPA.**

 ## What are the pros of SSR? 👍🏽